Levasseur PL.8: Design and development

-In 1928, a second PL.8 was built, equipped with a Hispano-Suiza 12M 375 kW (500 hp) engine.
+In 1928, a second PL.8 was built, nicknamed L'Oiseau Blanc n°2 equipped with a Hispano-Suiza 12M 375 kW (500 hp) engine.
 Flown in 1928, the PL.8-02 was intended as a long-range record breaker but modified as an air mail carrier.
 On 20 December 1929, the second PL.8-02, registered F-AJKP to Cie Generale Aeropostale and based at Dakar while flown by pilot Henry Delaunay, was badly damaged when it hit a pothole on landing at Istres and not repaired.

 Operational history

 In April 1927, the first PL.8 was shipped from the factory for Nungesser to begin a series of proving tests to determine aircraft performance.
 Most of the flights were conducted around Villacoublay and Chartres.
 Although full fuel loads were never carried, during one flight, he reached a speed of 207 km/h and flight elevation of 4900 m.
 Once the tests were complete, L'Oiseau Blanc was prepared for its record flight.